Signed zero

 Signed zero is zero with an associated sign.
-In ordinary arithmetic, the number 0 does not have a sign, so that −0, +0 and 0 are identical.
+In ordinary arithmetic, the number 0 does not have a sign, so that −0, +0 and 0 are equivalent.
 However, in computing, some number representations allow for the existence of two zeros, often denoted by −0 (negative zero) and +0 (positive zero), regarded as equal by the numerical comparison operations but with possible different behaviors in particular operations.
 This occurs in the sign-magnitude and ones' complement signed number representations for integers, and in most floating-point number representations.
-The number 0 is usually encoded as +0, but can be represented by either +0 or −0.
+The number 0 is usually encoded as +0, but can still be represented by +0, −0, or 0.